tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:validationProperty
 - Preferred Label: validation Property
-- Definition: Category of object properties that apply to Validations.
+- Definition: Category of object properties that apply to bdqffdq:Validations.
-- Comments: Subproperties of this type group object properties that apply to ValidationConcepts such as ValidationPolicy (DataQualityNeed), ValidationMethod (DataQualityMethod) and Validation (DataQualityReport).
+- Comments: Subproperties of this type group object properties that apply to bdqffdq:ValidationConcepts such as bdqffdq:ValidationPolicy (bdqffdq:DataQualityNeed), bdqffdq:ValidationMethod (bdqffdq:DataQualityMethod) and bdqffdq:Validation (bdqffdq:DataQualityReport).

 ********************